simongreenblatt/simongreenblatt.github.io/content/post/projects/index.md

 ![ ](clock.jpg)

 We like threads to cooperate by using shared memory.
 But what happens when two threads try to concurrently access the same memory?
 This project examines different ways of resolving race conditions and the **critical section problem**.
-A noun and adjective generator initialize threads that must share structures in a bounded buffer before they can be printed to the screen.
+Noun and adjective generators initialize threads that must share structures in a bounded buffer before they can be printed to the screen.
 In order to ensure mutual exclusion of memory among threads, I used **semaphores**, mutexes, and condition variables.

 **Timeline:** January - May 2022
 **Technologies:** EOS Linux, POSIX System Calls, Von Neumann Architecture